-Los Angeles issues stay-home order as coronavirus surges
+Los Angeles orders more restrictions as coronavirus surges

 The order, which runs through Dec.
 20, is more modest than a statewide closure order issued by Gov. Gavin Newsom in mid-March.
 That order closed schools and most businesses and severely restricted movement except for essential workers or to perform essential chores such as buying groceries or picking up medications.

-The restrictions are said to have slowed the spread of COVID-9 and some restrictions were eased but the caseload picked up again in summer and in recent weeks has surged to record levels throughout most of the state — as well as throughout most states in the country.
+The restrictions are said to have slowed the spread of COVID-19 and some restrictions were eased but the caseload picked up again in summer and in recent weeks has surged to record levels throughout most of the state — as well as throughout most states in the country.

 Daily cases numbers in California have set records in recent days.
 Hospitalizations statewide have increased more than 80% in the last two weeks.
 Nearly 2,000 people in the county are now hospitalized and the new order is part of an effort to prevent the county’s health system from being overwhelmed.